 |

 28 And he said unto him.
+What is thy name? and he

-What is thy name? and he said, Jacob.
-29 And he said, Not Jacob shall any
+said, Jacob.
+29 And he said, Not Jacob shall any more be called thy name, but

-more be called thy name, but Israel; for as a prince hast thou power with God
+Israel; for as a prince hast thou power with God and with men, and hast

-Protective names
+Protective Names

-in magic.
-A similarity in the concept
+in Magic A similarity in

-external forces, which may be a symptom of a self-identification disorder. |
+against external forces, which may be a symptom of a self-identification

-Egypt According to the «Book of
+Egypt According to the «Book of Gates» and the «Book of

-Gates» and the «Book of Day and Night», in the pre-dawn hour in the Duat, the
+Day and Night», in the pre-dawn hour in the Duat, the struggle of the Barque

-struggle of the Barque of Eternity's crew concludes: «Under the leadership of
+of Eternity's crew concludes: «Under the leadership of Ra, the gods of his

-Ra, the gods of his retinue achieve victory over Apophis» (2007РакИ:85).
-From our perspective, by
+retinue achieve victory over Apophis» (2007РакИ:85).
+From our perspective,

-devising a new and previously unknown name for his spouse, the protagonist
+previously unknown name for his spouse, the protagonist primarily intended to

-primarily intended to ensure her safety in accordance with Egyptian myth.
+ensure her safety in accordance with Egyptian myth.
+Similarly, the god Ra,

-Similarly, the god Ra, concerned for his own safety, «disclosed his Ren
+concerned for his own safety, «disclosed his Ren [name] to Isis alone, not

-[name] to Isis alone, not aloud but from heart to heart, so that no one else
+aloud but from heart to heart, so that no one else would learn this name and

-would learn this name and gain power over the great god» (2004РакИВ:134).
+gain power over the great god» (2004РакИВ:134).

 |